GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 Is semaglutide safe if I have PCOS?

 Emerging evidence supports GLP-1 use in women with PCOS and insulin resistance.
 Semaglutide reduces weight, improves insulin sensitivity, and may improve menstrual regularity.
 It is not contraindicated in PCOS.
 However, it must not be used during pregnancy — women with PCOS who may become pregnant should use reliable contraception.
-See PCOS evidence →
+See clinical evidence →

 Can I take semaglutide if I have type 2 diabetes and am on metformin?